Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Substrate and Furnishings

 The substrate and furnishings within the enclosure are other important aspects of the gecko’s environment.
-You may need to provide branches, vines, rocks, or other furnishings that allow them to burrow, but this will depend on what species you own.
+You may need to provide branches, vines, rocks, or other furnishings that enable them to burrow, but this will depend on what species you own.
 This is why research is so important for new keepers.

 Leopard gecko